 Since I can remember, I’ve always been sports mad!
-Never specifically in one sport, but I loved getting involved mainly in team sports and then Athletics.
-When I went to University of Birmingham, I never imagined this would plant the seed to be a full time athlete.
+Never specifically in one sport, but I loved getting involved mainly in team sports and then athletics.
+When I went to the University of Birmingham, I never imagined this would plant the seed to be a full-time athlete.

-I went to University in 2005, and graduated with a First Classification with Hons, in Sport and Physical Education in 2008.
-Through my time at University, I started rowing (new to the sport in my first year), and never looked back.
-We had a very successful squad, which went onto winning medals at the European University Championships.
-It was here I got my first taste of Elite sport.
-And I wanted more.
+I went to University in 2005 and graduated with a first class honours degree in Sport and Physical Education in 2008.
+Through my time at University, I started rowing (I was new to the sport in my first year) and never looked back.
+We had a very successful squad, which went onto win medals at the European University Championships.
+It was here I got my first taste of elite sport and I wanted more!

 In 2008 I tested at the Girls for Gold initiative, which was searching for future Olympians.
 Here I made the rowing and cycling qualification.
-I followed my love for the sport, and went onto rowing in the World Class Start Rowing System.
+I followed my love for the sport and went onto rowing in the World Class Start Rowing System.
 It was a fantastic experience, but I repeatedly became injured with rib stress fractures.
 It was an extremely tough time, but, through injury, I eventually fell into triathlon.
-I can remember my friend telling me she had competed in a 70.3 (half IRONMAN).
-I thought she was mad.
+I can remember my friend telling me she had competed in a half Ironman (70.3) race and I thought she was mad.

-In 2010/2011, my friend and I decided to do a 70.3 and full IRONMAN for charity.
+In 2010/2011, my friend and I decided to do a 70.3 and full Ironman distance triathlon for charity.
 I got the bug straight away.
-In 2012 I sat down with my rowing coach, and we agreed that perhaps I should move on from the sport, into one which I absolutely loved, and wanted to explore more of.
+In 2012 I sat down with my rowing coach and we agreed that perhaps I should move on from the sport into one which I absolutely loved and wanted to explore more of.

-2016 has been fantastic.
+2016 has been a fantastic year.
 Now coached by Rob Cheetham, I have improved massively from my first year as a Pro in 2015.
-My results so far:
+My results so far for 2016:

 1st female at the Scottish Duathlon Championships